illuria/jailer/README.md

 www0      Active  9    www0.armbsd13      192.168.64.15  -
 ```

 To assign IPs automatically on VNET interfaces, you can setup a DHCP server.
 No worries!
 Jailer can handle that for you as well!
-It will install OpenBSD's `dhcpd`, setup `dhcpd.conf` and the needed `devfs.rules` for Jail.
+It will install OpenBSD's `dhcpd`, setup `dhcpd.conf` and the needed `devfs.rules` for Jails.

 ```
 root@armbsd13:~ # jailer init dhcp